In authentic sea front ware houses from the 17th century, you find the Norwegian Fisheries Museum.

 Finally, do visit our cozy museum cafe, BOD24, offering a tasteful menu based on fresh ingredients.
 The ambient is always welcoming, weather it is inside in homely facilities or outside by the harbour.
 The cafe is open Tuesday - Sunday 11-17.

 How to get here:

 Bus, city bike and scooter: The museum is situated in Sandviken, Only 5 kin by bus from the city centre.
-Buss number 3, 4, 12, 19 and 39 passes continuously and stops at Sandvikstorget right by the museum.
+Buss number 3, 4, 39, 12, 16E or 19 from the city centre passes continuously and stops at Sandvikstorget right by the museum.
 At the same stop as the bus stops, you find parking for the city bikes.